MayaqqDev/Estrogen/README.md

 > <br> Additionally if used with **[REI](https://modrinth.com/mod/rei)**, you will have to install the * *[CreateFabric&REIBugFix](https://modrinth.com/mod/createfabricreibugfix)** mod to fix some recipes in the viewer.

 Create Addon Based around expressing yourself, fluid handling and expanding your factory.
-This mods add a lot of new Items, Blocks, Mechanics and more!
+This mod add a lot of new Items, Blocks, Mechanics and more!

 ### `Main Features`